 The former East German neighborhood has grown in popularity over the years, and its juxtaposition between DDR grandiosity and Berlin underground life has made it a unique and memorable part of Berlin real estate.
 Rolling down Karl Marx Allee, one is greeted with a 90 meter-wide and rather ostentatious street punctuated by Frankfurter Tor and the grand fountain in the middle of Strausberger Platz.
 If you’re into German cinema, just a little bit down the road you’ll find the Karl Marx book store from the film Goodbye Lenin.

-While the entire neighborhood is a Berlin art project in and of itself, Friedrichshain is actually the site for one of Berlin’s most famous pieces of public art – the East Side Gallery.
-The strip of the Berlin Wall, which sits on the Spree River is covered in large panels of social artwork.
-Now updated and repainted, the East Side Gallery is a fascinating blend of history and Berlin’s famed street art.
+While the entire neighborhood is a Berlin art project in and of itself, Friedrichshain is also the site for one of Berlin’s most famous pieces of public art – the East Side Gallery.
+The strip of the Berlin Wall, which sits along the Spree River, is covered in large panels of social artwork.
+Now updated and repainted, the East Side Gallery is a fascinating blend of both history and Berlin’s famed street art.

-City centre: 5-10 mins by U-Bahn and S-Bahn to Alexanderplatz
+City centre: 5-10 minutes with the U-Bahn or S-Bahn to Alexanderplatz.

 Nearest airports: easy public transport connections to both Tegel and Schönefeld in under an hour.